Learn Before

 Concept

-The COMT gene encodes catechol-O-methyltransferase which is an enzyme that plays a part in dopamine degradation in the prefrontal cortex, where dopamine transporters are scarce.
-The Val158Met (rs4680) polymorphism can alter COMT activity, which influences dopamine availability and antipsychotic response.
+The COMT gene encodes catechol-O-methyltransferase, an enzyme responsible for dopamine degradation in the prefrontal cortex, where dopamine transporters are scarce.
+The Val158Met (rs4680) polymorphism alters COMT activity, influencing dopamine availability and antipsychotic response:

-Met/Met (A/A at rs4680, low-activity COMT): Linked with higher prefrontal dopamine due to reduced enzyme activity.
-Met/Met individuals may have elevated dopamine tone that can enhance cognitive function but may reduce the tolerability to dopaminergic agents like antipsychotics.
-Additionally, some studies show that Met allele carriers have significantly improved antipsychotic responses.
+- Met/Met (A/A, low-activity COMT): Results in reduced enzyme activity and higher prefrontal dopamine.
+While this can enhance cognitive function, it may reduce tolerability to dopaminergic agents like antipsychotics.
+However, some studies indicate Met allele carriers exhibit significantly improved antipsychotic responses.

-Val/Met (A/G heterozygotes): Shows intermediate COMT activity and dopamine levels: clinically non-actionable, individuals have typical medication tolerability.
+- Val/Met (A/G heterozygotes): Results in intermediate COMT activity and dopamine levels.
+Individuals typically experience standard medication tolerability.

 0